itemduper/reorg_case_study/README.md

 php artisan data:ingest
 ```

 For ingesting new data on a schedule and continuing to monitor for changes, a Laravel scheduled task has been configured to run hourly.
 For configuring this to run via crond, please see the following [documentation](https://laravel.com/docs/8.x/scheduling#running-the-scheduler).
-For running locally, you can run the following command.
+For running the scheduler locally, you can use the following command.

 ```shell
 php artisan schedule:work